 – Implementation of robust loyalty programs

-– Incentive for user registration on the site
+– Encouraging user registration on the website

-– Use of surveys and customer feedback
+– Using customer surveys and feedback

 2. Adoption of Alternative Technologies

-– Federated Learning of Cohorts (FLoC): A proposal from Google to group users with similar interests without identifying them individually
+– Federated Learning of Cohorts (FLoC): A proposal from Google to group users with similar interests without identifying them individually.

 3. Advanced Contextualization